-Mindy attended Boston University and received her Masters degree from George Washington University as well as her certification in Jewish Family Life Education.
+Mindy attended Boston University where she majored in Special and Elementary education and received her Masters degree from the George Washington University in Jewish Education as well as a certificate in Jewish Family Life Education.
 Mindy is a graduate of the Florence Melton Adult Mini School.
-She worked at Capital Camps as the Camp Mom and Scholar-In-Residence Coordinator.
+She worked at Capital Camps as the Scholar-In-Residence Coordinator.

 Mindy lives in Olney with her husband Ken.
-They have three grown children; Adam, his wife Bri and their twin 4 year old sons live in Virginia.
-Keri and her husband Lee reside in Texas and Jenna and her fiance Andy, live in California.
-In her spare time, Mindy enjoys cooking, crocheting, reading and binge watching.
+They have three grown children; Adam, his wife Bri and their twin sons, Keri and her husband Lee and Jenna and her fiancé Andy.
+In her spare time, Mindy enjoys cooking, crocheting, and reading.